superctr/MDSDRV/README.md

 - Uses approximately 1 kb (1024 bytes) of RAM.

 ### Upcoming features
+- LFO control
 - Macro tables
 	- Allows for channel parameters and registers to be modified automatically as a note is playing.
+	- I haven't decided on how this should be implemented.
 - 3 channel PCM playback at ~13 kHz with volume control
+	- This is supported by the PCM driver but not yet used by the 68k code.
+- DMA protection
+	- This is currently semi-implemented, I haven't decided on a better solution though.

 ## How to use